 Dr. Harley earned a PhD in psychology from the University of California at Santa Barbara in 1967 and has been a Licensed Psychologist since 1975.
 For the first ten years after earning his degree, he taught psychology at both the graduate and undergraduate levels.
 During those years, he was also a frustrated part-time marriage counselor with little success in helping couples.

 In 1973, he discovered that he was not alone in his failure to save marriages—almost everyone in the marital therapy profession was also failing.
 So he spent the next two years designing an entirely new approach.
 When his success rate climbed to over 90% in 1977, he resigned from his teaching position to counsel full-time.
-Over the next ten years, his solo practice developed into the largest network of mental health clinics in Minnesota (thirty-two locations) with over one hundred psychiatrists, psychologists, social workers and chemical dependency counselors working with him to provide a full range of mental health services.
-He became the exclusive provider of mental health and chemical dependency services in ten counties, and had offices in other counties as well.
+Over the next ten years, his solo practice developed into the largest network of mental health clinics in Minnesota (thirty-two locations) with over one hundred psychiatrists, psychologists, social workers, and chemical dependency counselors working with him to provide a full range of mental health services.
+He became the exclusive provider of mental health and chemical dependency services in ten counties and had offices in other counties as well.

 One of his responsibilities was to write support materials for the clinical program he directed.
 He created over one hundred questionnaires and wrote numerous articles that were given to clients as part of their therapy.
 Among the materials he wrote was His Needs, Her Needs, which was first published in 1986.
 Although it was written to be a support text for his marriage counseling program, within three years it had become a national best-seller and a basic reference for marriage counselors throughout the nation to this day.

 By 1988 he found himself spending almost all of his time administering his clinics, and very little time doing what he enjoyed most -- improving his marital therapy program.
 So he began turning his clinics over to the counselors who worked with him and the ownership of his last clinic was transferred in 1993.
 Since then, he has written 18 more books and hundreds of articles.
-His latest book is He Wins, She Wins (Revell, 2013).

 He and his wife, Joyce, host a daily radio call-in show, Marriage Builders Radio which can be heard on MarriageBuilders.com.
-A smart phone app is also available for this radio program on most phone types.
+A smartphone app is also available for this radio program on most phone types.

-He and Joyce have been married for over 56 years and live in White Bear Lake, Minnesota.
-They have two adult children, who are now working with them as marriage coaches, four grandchildren, and three great-grandchildren!
+He and Joyce have been married for over 58 years and live in White Bear Lake, Minnesota.
+They have two adult children, who are now working with them as marriage coaches, four grandchildren, and five great-grandchildren!
 Their son, Steve Harley, is also the webmaster, administrator, and co-developer of the internationally followed MarriageBuilders.com, a site that receives over 450,000 unique visitors and over one billion hits per month.